m3dwards/storytellingforall/_includes/intro.md

 ### Storytelling for all

-‘Cath has a warm and witty style of storytelling and she has a wonderful sense of humour.’
+> Cath has a warm and witty style of storytelling and she has a wonderful sense of humour.

 My repertoire is largely based on traditional and folk tales.
 I revel in sourcing stories, making them my own and passing them on so that my audiences can love them as much as I do.